Concept

 NlviewCORE is a GUI-less component for building headless programs that may e.g. output graphic files like SVG, PostScript or PDF in batch mode.

-GUI Tcl/Tk ≥ 8.1 JDK ≥ 1.4 MFC ≥ 4.2 Qt 3 or 4 wx > 2.4.2 Perl/Tk
+GUI Tcl/Tk ≥ 8.2 Java ≥ 1.6 HTML Canvas MFC ≥ 4.2 Qt ≥ 4 wx ≥ 2.4.2 Perl/Tk

-Deliverable binary binary binary
+Deliverable binary binary JavaScript coreLib & sources

-Good Reasons for choosing Nlview
+Good Reasons for Choosing Nlview

 The Nlview schematic engines give software teams unparalleled reliability, flexibility and performance, so that they can realize GUIs for EDA applications with shorter design cycles, lower development and maintenance cost and with higher quality.

-Build or Buy ?
+Build or Buy?

+Automatic schematic generation and display capabilities are typically integrated into EDA applications such as logic synthesis, simulation, verification, emulation, test automation and physical design.
+Developing high quality and high performance schematic diagram generation and viewing technology for one of these applications is tedious and time-consuming.
 The EDA tool developers' leverage comes from focusing on their core competency, not from spending their precious resources developing schematic technology.
-Concept Engineering is totally focused on schematic generation and viewing technology.
-The resources required by commercial and in-house CAD tool developers to create schematic technology of equal speed, quality, and capability are sufficiently high so that these companies welcome the opportunity to purchase ready-made schematic technology.
-With the Nlview Widgets software components, software teams can begin focusing on the important issue of their project - the application.
+Concept Engineering is totally focused on schematic generation and viewing technology The resources required by commercial and in-house CAD tool developers to create schematic technology of equal speed, quality, and capability are sufficiently high so that these companies welcome the opportunity to purchase ready-made schematic technology.
+With the Nlview Widgets software components, software teams can begin focusing on the important issue of their project – the application.

 An Industry Standard